wkrt7/elo_tracker/README.md

 - [x] run in vercel, fast api is ready already, test if this will be free
 - [ ] create a deployment by github acitons
 - [ ] solve warning in main while adding the match
+- [ ] !!secure this wit jwt or oath!!
 - [ ] refractor elo computation

 poorject tree generator